Header (association football): Italy

+In July 2026, Italian Serie A club Como banned heading in training and matches for its under-8 to under-10 academy teams following consultation with former player and France international Raphaël Varane.
+The measure aims to reduce head impacts while players' brains are still developing.
+The policy also requires throw-ins to be restarted with the ball played along the ground rather than headed.

 Risk mitigation

 Although the risks of heading a football cannot be eliminated, recommendations have been made to mitigate those risks.
 The first is to learn the proper technique.
 There are ways to strike a football with the head that decreases harmful impact, such as stabilizing the neck.
 One can also wear headgear to reduce impact.
 Additionally, strengthening neck muscles can help reduce the risk of harm.

 Another recommendation is to change the properties of the football being used.
 Studies have shown that a ball with lower air pressure and lower mass reduce acceleration and impact to the brain.
 While this may not be a feasible option for competitive matches, experts suggest implementing these changes to balls being used during practice.

 Records and statistics

+Most headed goals all-time (men)

+Players in Bold are still active.
+Only official matches.
+Including lower competitions.
+At least 100 goals.